HilscherAutomation/netPI-openplc/README.md

 * **Runtime > Privileged mode** : `On`

 STEP 4.
-Press the button **Actions > Start container**
+Press the button **Actions > Start/Deploy container**

 Pulling the image may take a while (5-10mins).
-In some cases a web browser specific timeout may be exceeded interrupting the load process.
-In this case repeat the **Actions > Start container** action.
+Sometimes it takes so long that a time out is indicated.
+In this case repeat the **Actions > Start/Deploy container** action.

 #### Accessing

-The container starts an SSH server as well as the OpenPLC runtime automatically.
+The container starts an SSH server as well as the OpenPLC runtime automatically when started.

 Just in case your want to open a terminal connection to it with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at your mapped port 22.
 Use the credentials `root` as user and `root` as password when asked and you are logged in as root user `root`.